ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

-  To enable or disable the Revisions feature for collections, and to set limits for the number of revisions that can be kept per document, apply a [Revisions configuration](../../document-extensions/revisions/overview#revisions-configuration) to the database.
-  all and/or specific collections.
+  To enable or disable the Revisions feature for collections, and to set limits for the number of revisions that can be kept per document, apply a [Revisions configuration](../../document-extensions/revisions/overview#revisions-configuration) to all and/or specific collections.

 * The trail of revisions created for a document can be inspected to track the changes made in the document over time, and the document's live version can be reverted to any